Burns17/Secant-Method-/README.md

 # Secant-Method-
-C++ code for the Secant Method of finding the roots of an equation.
+The code in this repository was developed as part of a final assessment for the course Computers in Engineering.

 Secant method is also a recursive method for finding the root for the polynomials by successive approximation.
 In this method, the neighbourhoods roots are approximated by secant line or chord to the function f(x).